andythehood/apigeelint-misconfigurationChecks/README.md

 ## Disclaimer

-This tool is open-source software.
-It is not an officially supported Google product.
-It is not a part of Apigee, or any other officially supported Google Product.
+These plugins do not form part of Apigee or any other officially supported Google Product.